-xt is the execution token assigned to name when the run-time semantics is performed.
-An ambiguous condition exists if name has not been assigned an xt.
+xt is the execution token assigned to name when the run-time semantics is performed that name is set to execute.
+An ambiguous condition exists if name has not been assigned set to execute an xt.

 An ambiguous condition exists if POSTPONE, [COMPILE], ['] or ' is applied to ACTION-OF.